Cleeng/mediastore-sdk/README.md

 If you have the package downloaded locally and you want to begin to use it, you should start with the configuration.
 You can do this by using the Config class which has a few important methods to do it.
 Components may require additional config, so check the requirements for a component that you want to use.

+Config functions save data to local storage (as `CLEENG_*` items).
+These data are required to make components work. <b>You need to call these functions, before MSSDK components mount, usually only once.</b>

 ##### Setting environment

 ```javascript